waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Grass is 4x effective vs. Rock/Ground (Geodude).

 # Agent & Tool Notes
-- **world_knowledge_manager_agent:** Agent is currently non-functional. **TOP PRIORITY:** Debug and fix this agent to ensure the World Knowledge Graph is kept up-to-date automatically.
+- **world_knowledge_manager_agent:** Agent has been updated to correctly add nodes after a map transition.
+It does not add edges, which must be done manually after the node IDs are generated.
 - **geodude_battle_agent:** Fully reliable for Geodude/Sandshrew encounters.
 - **battle_escape_agent:** Works perfectly.
 Use to flee non-essential wild battles.
 - **dungeon_pathfinder_agent:** **UNRELIABLE** on complex maps like Mt.
 Moon B2F.
 It has provided multiple incorrect paths.
 Do not use on this map.